- Immigrated in 1997 to live with family in Chicago

 “There are a set of staple herbs you can use in herbal soups that are good for health...”

 Curious, she read more about the different herbs through books and articles.
 Gradually, her knowledge of both the food culture and herbs developed.
-Even now, she says, she hasn’t formally taught her daughters about how to make certain things.
-Her daughters learned through the same process of observing others casually and learning snippets in dinner conversations.
+Even now, she says she hasn’t formally taught her daughters about how to make certain things, but they learned through the same process of observing others casually and learning snippets in dinner conversations.

 Accessing Diverse Food Markets

 Lingyi moved to Chicago in 1997 to live with her daughter.
 Living in America has shaped the way she goes about finding familiar foods as well as her insights about cooking foods, brewing herbal soups, and making herbal teas.
-Luckily, at the time, Mrs. Fang lived near Uptown Chicago where there were a variety of Asian and South Asian supermarkets.
+Luckily, at the time, Lingyi lived near Uptown Chicago where there were a variety of Asian and South Asian supermarkets.
 Along with the markets in Chinatown, she was able to find most of the ingredients she used in China such as vegetables like bitter melon and gai lan (Chinese broccoli) and herbal ingredients like wolfberries and lily bulb.
-Over the years she explored other neighborhoods in Chicago.
-At times, she even travels to north Indian shops in Devon Avenue to buy fruits and vegetables.
+Over the years, she began to explore other neighborhoods in Chicago — at times, she even travels to north Indian shops in Devon Avenue to buy fruits and vegetables.
 For example, she buys karela, a bitter melon that originated from India, for soup.

 Guangzhou Cuisine Styles